Oral Contraceptive Use and Breast Cancer Risk: Retrospective and Prospective Analyses From a BRCA1 and BRCA2 Mutation Carrier Cohort Study

 9 Chapel Allerton Hospital

-10 CAM - University of Cambridge [UK]
+10 CAM - University of Cambridge [Cambridge, UK]

 11 Queen Elizabeth University Hospital (Glasgow)

-12 Royal Marsden NHS Foundation Trust
+12 The Royal Marsden NHS Foundation Trust [London]

 13 University of Manchester [Manchester]

-15 Western General Hospital [Edinburgh, UK]
+15 Western General Hospital

 16 GOSHC - Great Ormond Street Hospital for Children NHS Foundation Trust [London, UK]